-How to overcome this: The most effective way to nurture leads is to build connections and rapport via in-person, phone, digital, and direct mail communications.
+How to overcome this: The most effective way to nurture leads is to build connections and rapport in in-person, phone, digital, and direct mail communications.
 Creating scripts for internet leads will improve your conversion rates and build your client base.
-That way, you’ll not only be generating leads through your sphere of influence and marketing efforts, but also be able to capitalize on the leads you are capturing.
+That way, you’ll not only be generating leads through your sphere of influence and marketing efforts, but also able to capitalize on the leads you are capturing.

 Cost of IDX